Tips on How to Ship a Pallet via LTL TruckPosted On 6th August 2016

 Shrink Wrap Over The Skid - For an extra good measure I like to put scrap cardboard around all sides of the skid and over the top as well - then shrink wrap over that tightly.

-Strap The Pallet - Put steel straps or plastic straps - with a binder - over the skid from all sides - if you don't have that than nylon rope if possible.
-If your shipment is light or not travelling far you might be able to skip this requirement - but if you shipping a washing machine, transmission or machine straps are a necessity.
+Strap The Pallet - Put steel straps or plastic straps - with a binder - over the skid from all sides - if you don't have that then nylon rope if possible.
+If your shipment is light or not traveling far you might be able to skip this requirement - but if you shipping a washing machine, transmission or machine straps are a necessity.

 Shipment Dimensions - Measure the dimensions of the shipment, and make sure to include the extra dims of the skid!